Irreducible complexity: 20th century

 In 1975 Thomas H. Frazzetta published a book-length study of a concept similar to irreducible complexity, explained by gradual, step-wise, non-teleological evolution.
 Frazzetta wrote: "A complex adaptation is one constructed of several components that must blend together operationally to make the adaptation 'work'.
 It is analogous to a machine whose performance depends upon careful cooperation among its parts.
 In the case of the machine, no single part can greatly be altered without changing the performance of the entire machine."
 The machine that he chose as an analog is the Peaucellier–Lipkin linkage, and one biological system given extended description was the jaw apparatus of a python.
 The conclusion of this investigation, rather than that evolution of a complex adaptation was impossible, "awed by the adaptations of living things, to be stunned by their complexity and suitability", was "to accept the inescapable but not humiliating fact that much of mankind can be seen in a tree or a lizard."

-In 1981, Ariel Roth, in defense of the creation-science position in the trial McLean v.
-Arkansas, said of "complex integrated structures": "This system would not be functional until all the parts were there ...
-How did these parts survive during evolution ...?"

-In 1985 Cairns-Smith wrote of "interlocking": "How can a complex collaboration between components evolve in small steps?" and used the analogy of the scaffolding called centering – used to build an arch then removed afterwards: "Surely there was 'scaffolding'.
+In 1985 Cairns-Smith wrote of "interlocking": "How can a complex collaboration between components evolve in small steps?" and used the analogy of the scaffolding called centering—used to build an arch then removed afterwards: "Surely there was 'scaffolding'.
 Before the multitudinous components of present biochemistry could come to lean together they had to lean on something else."
 However, neither Muller or Cairns-Smith claimed their ideas as evidence of something supernatural.